Inflation calculator by country

-Estimate how inflation changes purchasing power using consumer price index (CPI) values.
-Choose a country, enter an amount, and compare two years to see the inflation-adjusted equivalent amount and inflation shortfall.
-Over longer periods, even modest inflation can compound into meaningful erosion.
+Estimate CPI inflation rates by country.
+Choose a country, amount, and two years to see the inflation-adjusted equivalent and inflation shortfall.
+No exchange rates.

 - Country-specific CPI series stored locally